-If you’re having only one bowel movement a week, this can mean an obstruction, says gastroenterologist Sander R. Binderow, MD, FACS, FASCRS of Atlanta Colon & Rectal Surgery, whom I consulted with for this article.
+If you’re having only one bowel movement a week, this can mean an obstruction, says gastroenterologist Sander R. Binderow, MD.

 “It is important to also ask patients if they are passing gas if they have not had a bowel movement for a week,” explains Dr. Binderow, who’s with Atlanta Colon & Rectal Surgery.

 “If the person has not passed gas nor had a bowel movement, then there could be an obstruction, and they should seek immediate medical attention if they have not already.”

 Can one bowel movement a week ever be normal?

 Dr. Binderow says, “If someone is not having bowel movements, but they’re passing gas, have no pain, are not nauseous – then they are probably constipated.